What Is Connected TV? How CTV Advertising Works (2026)

 OTT/CTV Devices

-OTT and Connected TV devices connect to your TV to allow for a continuous stream of content, meaning that as long as your internet connection is not disrupted, you don’t need to wait for an entire piece of content to download before hitting play.
-Popular examples are Roku, Chromecast, Amazon Fire TV Stick, Apple TV, and the major gaming consoles.
+OTT and CTV devices connect to your TV to enable continuous streaming, as long as your internet connection isn’t disrupted.
+Popular examples are Roku, Google TV Streamer, Amazon Fire TV Stick, Apple TV, and the major gaming consoles.

 Smart TVs

 If you’re buying a big screen these days, you’re most likely buying a Smart TV.
-This is a television with a built-in connection to the Internet; no sticks or dongles are required.
+This type of television has a built-in Internet connection; no sticks or dongles are required.

 CTV Marketing Best Practices